BharatBenz: Production facility

 Currently, BharatBenz has over, 3500 employees including both Indian and German staff.
-Localization rate for BharatBenz truck is 85% with more than 450 local suppliers out of which 41 per cent are based in Tamil Nadu and 44 per cent are in rest of the country, with an aim to exceed 90%.
+Localization rate for BharatBenz truck is 85% with more than 450 local suppliers out of which 41 percent are based in Tamil Nadu and 44 percent are in rest of the country, with an aim to exceed 90%.

 Daimler has test driven its trucks a distance of 4.5 million km in various conditions at its test track in Oragadam.

 Research and development facility

 DICV set up a research and development facility at Oragadam manufacturing plant with an initial investment of ₹12 billion.

 Bus manufacturing plant

 On 27 May 2015, DICV inaugurated its new bus manufacturing facility in Oragadam, Chennai.
 The new state-of-the-art bus manufacturing plant, constructed within the existing premises of DICV spread across an area of 27.91 acres, will manufacture and assemble buses under two brands: Mercedes-Benz and BharatBenz.
 With an investment of Rs 425 crore, the bus plant is set up for an initial capacity of 1,500 units which can be further expanded to 4,000 units subsequently.